ev3dev/ev3dev/docs/getting-started-brickpi.rst

    .. note:: Follow the link on that page for **ev3dev-stretch** snapshot images.

-3. Run Etcher and flash the image to the microSD card.
+3. Run Etcher and flash the image to the microSD card. :doc:`Click here </using-etcher>` if you need detailed instructions on using Etcher.

-   .. todo:: Link to Etcher instruction page here

 4. When the flashing is complete, open the ``EV3DEV_BOOT`` drive of the SD card on your computer.